Roland09/Terrain-Stamps/README.md

 When I started with Unity I got terrain height maps from other developers who shared them for free, so I thought I'd give back to this awesome community :-)

-A typical use case is to stamp on a terrain and then apply terrain textures (grass, rock, etc) via a rule-set supporting Asset.
+A typical use case is to stamp on a terrain and then apply terrain textures (grass, rock, etc) via a rule-set supporting asset (e. g.
+Vegetation Studio Pro with Meadow Environment).

 Example video (click to play):